-Whether you're looking for an app that will give you discounts to popular local events, get you a last-minute booking at a fraction of the price, or help you breeze through the airport, these are the 23 best travel apps you’ll want to download before your next trip.
+Whether you're looking for an app that will give you discounts for popular local events, offer a last-minute booking at a fraction of the price, or help you breeze through the airport, these are the 22 best travel apps to download before your next trip.

-Citymapper helps travelers find the speediest route to their destination, providing the fastest routes and step-by-step instructions on where to find the nearest bus and train stations.
-You'll be able to see when the next arrivals will be at each of these locations, while real-time routing means you'll get updates every minute.
-The app also has a chat feature that allows you to update friends and family on where you are in real time.
+Citymapper helps travelers find the speediest route to their destination, providing step-by-step instructions on where to find the nearest bus and train stations.
+You'll be able to see when the next arrivals are, and real-time routing means you'll get updates every minute.
+The app also has a chat feature that allows you to update friends and family on your E.T.A. wherever you are.

-Enter your destination, travel dates, length of stay, and the activities you plan to do there (whether these include hiking, swimming, or exploring with family), and the app will create a custom packing list you can save for future use.
-Besides checking weather conditions for you, the app also allows users to share their lists with fellow travelers.
+PackPoint takes the hassle out of packing by creating a customized list of what you'll need for your getaway.
+Enter your destination, travel dates, length of stay, and activities that might require special gear, like hiking or swimming, and the app will create a custom packing list you can save for future use.
+Besides checking weather conditions for you, the app also allows users to share their packing lists with fellow travelers.

-The beauty of Rebtel is you don't need an Internet connection in order to be able to call friends and family back home.
-The app connects to local phone lines to provide you with cheap calls in over 50 countries around the world without having to deal with getting a local SIM card or racking up your phone bill.
+The beauty of Rebtel is you don't need an internet connection to call friends and family back home.
+The app connects to local phone lines to provide you with cheap calls in 51 countries around the world without having to deal with the hassle of getting a local SIM card or racking up your phone bill.

-The prices of flights can fluctuate, making it tricky to figure out whether you should book right away or hold off.
-That's where Hopper comes in, predicting the best times to find the cheapest fares to provide you up to 40 percent off of tickets.
-The app also has a price-monitoring feature, so that you can select a particular flight and receive alerts if its price drops.
-Through Hopper, users can also compare the prices and amenities they’ll get on more than 250 airlines, and get regular alerts about airfare flash sales.
+The prices of flights can fluctuate, making it tricky to decide if you should book right away or hold off.
+That's where Hopper comes in, predicting the best time to find the cheapest fares, saving up to 40 percent.
+The app also has a price-monitoring feature so that you can select a particular flight and receive alerts if the price drops.
+Through Hopper, users can also compare the prices and amenities of more than 250 airlines and get alerts about airfare flash sales.

 Nike Training Club